Greenland mask dance

 The 21st of December is the shortest day of the year in the Northern Hemisphere.
 After this date, the Sun shines longer for those places south of the Arctic circle, and the brightness during the “day” starts to increase for locations north, even though the Sun doesn’t actually rise above the horizon.
 Depending on exactly how far north you are, the first glimpses of the Sun itself begin in January as the transition to the opposite extreme (the Midnight Sun) begins again.

 The winter darkness and cold polar nights in Greenland can be tough, but also very cozy and entertaining!

 Uaajeerneq – Greenland Mask Dance

-Uaajeerneq (the Greenland Mask Dance) is an important part of the traditional Greenlandic culture that was originally used during the darkness of winter for entertainment, seduction and fun.
-It was also used to scare kids to prepare them for a future which may be unsettling from time to time.
+Uaajeerneq (the Greenland Mask Dance) is an important part of the traditional Greenlandic culture that was originally used during the darkness of winter for entertainment, seduction, and fun.
+It was also used to scare kids to prepare them for a future that may be unsettling from time to time.

-The three colors of the mask are represent the following:
+The three colors of the mask represent the following:

 - Black: magic and the unknown

 - White: the bones of our ancestors and purity

 In addition, a Greenlandic mask dancer has a stick in their mouth, symbolizing the balls of the male, while their forehead is painted as a red triangle to represent a female’s sexual organ.